 Sign up for online surveys about libraries and technology

-We at the Pew Research Center's Internet & American Life Project are in the midst of a multi-year study of the changing role of public libraries in the digital age, funded by the Bill & Melinda Gates Foundation.
+We at the Pew Research Center's Internet & American Life Project are in the final phase of a multi-year study of the changing role of public libraries in the digital age, funded by the Bill & Melinda Gates Foundation.
 Our research, available at libraries.pewinternet.org, is exploring how library patrons’ needs and expectations are changing in the era of e-books, widespread mobile connectivity, and the existence of vast digital collections.

 And we want to hear from you!